 Formerly the Henry Miller's Theatre, the Stephen Sondheim Theatre was one of forty-three theaters built around Broadway in the early 1900s.
-The theater was the lifelong dream of actor and producer Henry Miller, and his dream was realized when his theater opened in 1918 with a production of the play Fountain of Youth.
-While initial productions were largely flops, the 1919 staging of Mis' Nelly of N'Orleans proved to be the theater's lucky charm.
-The theater would go on to stage successful shows like La La Lucille, Romeo and Juliet, Journey's End, Our Town, Cabaret, Bye Bye Birdie, Anything Goes, and most recently, & Juliet, which holds the theater's box office record.
+It opened in 1918 with a production of the play Fountain of Youth before its first big hit, the 1919 staging of Mis' Nelly of N'Orleans proved to be the theater's lucky charm.
+The theater would go.
+It went on to stage successful shows like La La Lucille, Romeo and Juliet, Journey's End, Our Town, Cabaret, Bye Bye Birdie, Anything Goes, and & Juliet.

 In 2010, the theater was renamed in honor of award-winning composer and lyricist Stephen Sondheim, known for such works as West Side Story, Company, Sweeney Todd: The Demon Barber of Fleet Street, and many more.